 Our Mission Statement To aid in the development of the village Kisangaji, Tanzania by supporting the Kisangaji Primary School and to enhance the well-being of the villagers by providing assistance with basic health care and other needs.
 Every human being deserves a chance to thrive.

 What Have We Done Since 2008?
-With our advocacy with the local government, your donations, tireless fundraising by volunteer Patti W, and with significant private funding out of the Founder's pocket, these changes have improved village life in the last 13 years:
+With our advocacy with the local government, your donations, and with significant private funding out of the Founder's pocket, these changes have improved village life in the last 13 years:

-1. Village Infrastructure: 4 water wells, 1 solar-powered water well in construction, construction of two houses (one for a doctor and one for a teacher's family), classrooms, cement bridge over the River seperating the village, and ongoing water-well maintenance.
+1. Village Infrastructure: 4 water wells, 1 solar-powered water well in construction, construction of three houses (one for a doctor and two for teacher's), classrooms, cement bridge over the River separating the village, and ongoing water-well maintenance.
 Electricity came to the village in late 2017.
 New teachers restrooms and medical clinical expansion and improvements have been made possible with the Projects funding.